datamapper/dm-dev/README.md

 depend on other DM gems and since we're running all specs with local code, we need to make sure that this code is available.

+Also note that for the DataMapper tests to run, you need to have two databases setup on all the adapters you want to test.
+The names for these databases are:

+    datamapper_default_tests
+    datamapper_alternate_tests

+The specs will connect to these databases using the `datamapper` user with password `datamapper`.
+Be sure to grant enough privileges to these users, on the above mentioned databases.

 ## Common options

 Every task can be configured with a few environment variables.